urbit/docs/docs/arvo/internals/ford/commentary.md

 core.
 We parse this file with `++fade`.

 Now, we recurse on this to compile the structure.
-During the recursion, there we have threee changes.
+During the recursion, there we have three changes.
 Frist, we let `zog` be `goz` so that we don't create a circular dependency.
 Second, we let `hol` be false since we do not allow horns in structures.
-Third, we let `boy` be null so that we can isolate the new body twigs.
+Third, we let `boy` be null so that we can isolate the new body hoons.

 Next, we reintegrate the new data into our context.
 We use the context cretaed by the recursion with four changes.
 First, if we're including a gate structure, then we reset the body to its original body.
-Else we put on the top of our list of body twigs what is essentially a `=+  structure-name` to take off the face of the structure.
+Else we put on the top of our list of body hoons what is essentially a `=+  structure-name` to take off the face of the structure.
 Second, we reset `zog` to our old `zog`.
 Third, we reset `hol` to our old `hol`.
-Finally, we put in `rop` the structure hoof and body (with all body twiggs collected in a `=~`), keyed by the structure name.
+Finally, we put in `rop` the structure hoof and body (with all body hoongs collected in a `=~`), keyed by the structure name.

 Finally, we recurse, processing the next structure in our list.